 The Health Department's office in Papillion will be closed on Wednesday, July 4, 2018, in recognition of Independence Day.

-The Sarpy/Cass Health Department is excited to announce that we will be offering an additional monthly Basic Foot Care and Blood Pressure Clinic at our office.
-The clinic will be held on the first Wednesday of each month, starting August 1, 2018 from 9 am – 12pm.
+The Sarpy/Cass Health Department is excited to announce that we will be offering an additional monthly Basic Foot Care and Blood Pressure Clinic for seniors, 55 years and older, at our office.
+The clinic will be held on the first Wednesday of each month, starting August 1, 2018, from 9 am – 12pm.
 There is a fee of $5.00 for the service.
 Appointments can be made by calling Arlene Williams, BSN, RN, at 402-537-6971.

 *Please note, these clinics are not a substitute for your regular doctor and/or podiatrist.